vercre/vc/docs/src/using/issuer/endpoints.md

 Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of multiple Credentials of different types bound to the same proof, or multiple Credentials of the same type bound to different proofs.

-### Batch Credential

-The `Batch Credential` endpoint is used by the Wallet to request issuance of multiple Credentials in a single batch.
-Other than batched Credential requests and responses, this endpoint is the same as the Credential endpoint.

 ### Deferred Credential